 Half the Fun?
 Russ Leonard 5-31-15

-My wife and I averaged over 3 trips per year for the first 35 years of our marriage.
+Marilyn and I averaged over 3 trips per year for the first 35 years of our marriage.
 We first started flying on vacation during the early 1980's.
 Prior to that we had traveled by car which limited us to about a thousand mile radius for a typical one week trip.
 I had flown only a few times on business when I was young.
-My wife had never flown at all until our first trip out West.
+Marilyn had never flown at all until our first trip out West.
 The excitement of flying to a distant location certainly added to the anticipation leading up to the trip.
 In recent years we both dread the getting there part.

 So what changed?
 Everything.
 Obviously after being on a couple of hundred flights the novelty of air travel certainly fades.
 But it is much more than that.
 Long layovers, fewer flights with fewer choices, more delays, no real food, rude travelers, the list goes on and on.
 A couple of years ago someone hit me in the head trying to stuff a carry on the size of Texas in the overhead compartment.
 I would have given the person the $20.00 baggage fee if I knew they were going to hit me in the head.